 Bike share member motivators & barriers

-A survey of 1759 of annual and monthly members of the Vancouver bike share system was conducted in November 2016 after the initial summer and fall of the program.
-They reported on 4751 bike share trips, and indicated that 46% of trips replaced a walking trip, 29% a transit trip, 16% a car trip, and 7% a personal bike trip.
+Surveys of annual and monthly members were conducted in the falls of 2016 (n=1759) and 2017 (n=1400).
+They reported on over 4000 bike share trips, and indicated that ~45% of trips replaced a walking trip, 29% a transit trip, 16% a car trip, and 7% a personal bike trip.
 Most trips were combined with another mode of travel.
 Top motivators for bike share members are shown below.

 Observations were made on fair weather days in 2016 at five screen-line sites and at 15 public bike share docking stations.
 Observers recorded helmet use, gender, bike facility type, and time of travel of 10,704 people riding personal bikes and 397 riding bike share bikes.
 Overall, the prevalence of helmet use was 78.1% (n=8,670/11,101), significantly higher for personal bike riders (78.6%) than bike share users (64.0%).
 Helmet use was more common among women, at weekday morning commute times, and on on-street bike facilities.